nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 revision may be in one of several lifecycle stages:
 * ***Draft*** - the package is being created or edited.
 The package contents can be modified but the package revision is not ready to be used/deployed.
-Previously-published package revisions, reflecting earlier states of the package files, can still be deployed
+Previously-published package revisions, reflecting earlier states of the package files, can still be deployed.
 * ***Proposed*** - intermediate state.
-The package's author has proposed that the package revision be published as a new version of the package with its files in the current state
+The package's author has proposed that the package revision be published as a new version of the package with its files in the current state.
 * ***Published*** - the changes to the package have been approved and the package is ready to be used.
-Published packages may be deployed, cloned to a new package, or edited to continue development
+Published packages may be deployed, cloned to a new package, or edited to continue development.
 * ***DeletionProposed*** - intermediate state.
-A user has proposed that this package revision be deleted from the repository
+A user has proposed that this package revision be deleted from the repository.

 ***Functions***: specifically, [KRM functions][krm functions].
 Functions can be added to a package's kptfile [pipeline][pipeline] in the course of modifying a package revision in *Draft* state.
 Porch runs the pipeline on the package contents, mutating